• Chaperoned — $450 + airfare

 Students stay in gender-separated rooms with 2 to 4 students per room.
 All accommodations are vetted for teen safety and comfort.
 Stays include a ranch-style hotel in Quito, a cultural homestay in Yunguilla, and beachside and eco-lodge hotels on the Galapagos Islands, combining comfort with immersive local experience.

-Students are supervised 24/7 by trained staff at a 6:1 ratio.
+Students are supervised 24/7 by trained staff at a median student-to-staff ratio of 4.37:1 (maximum 7:1).
 Licensed local guides ensure marine safety and teach ecology aligned with Galápagos National Park rules.
-All activities follow strict protocols, including guided snorkeling, vetted boat transfers, and emergency support with medical evacuation coverage.
+All activities follow strict protocols, including guided snorkeling, vetted boat transfers, and emergency support with medical evacuation coordination.

 Each activity supports student growth and conservation.
 Reforestation in Yunguilla aids ecosystem restoration, while Galapagos projects teach responsible tourism and wildlife protection.
 Students connect their experiences from farming to the Charles Darwin Research Station to clear learning goals with lasting local impact.